kotest/kotest-cookbook/README.md

 }
 ```

-Should our implementation of `process` change, the test will still pass as long as the requirements are met.
+Should our implementation of `process` change, this test will still pass as long as the requirements are met.
 For instance, if the `process` method after the change provides the following chunks: `[2, 5], [1, 4], [3]`, the test will still pass.
 <br/>
 <br/>